microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Motivation

-The design of default JVM ergonomics was for environments where the JVM had to share resources with other processes (e.g., a data store) running on a shared environment, such as a bare metal server or a large virtual machine.
+The original design of default JVM ergonomics and heuristics was aimed at traditional bare metal servers or large virtual machine environments where the JVM had to share resources with other processes (e.g., a data store) running on that same environment.
+Today, more than half of Cloud based JVM workloads are running in dedicated environments.

-A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs are running inside environments with resources dedicated to the JVM (i.e., in containers) instead of being shared.
-Many JVMs with dedicated resources ran without explicit JVM tuning flags.
+A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside environments with resources dedicated to the JVM (i.e., in containers).
+Many of these JVMs with dedicated resources were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics traditionally aimed at shared environments.
-With the existing 'shared' default ergonomics, the JVM does not fully utilize the memory available in such dedicated environments, and the system wastes resources.
-Users then resort to horizontal scaling to address performance issues before addressing resource planning for the JVM (and its tuning).
-This premature move to horizontal scaling, in turn, leads to even more resource waste, both in terms of computing resources and engineering resources (hours spent tuning/scaling).
+Under this condition, the JVM does not utilize most of the memory available, and the workload wastes resources.
+Users then tend to resort to horizontal scaling to address performance issues before addressing resource planning for the JVM (and its tuning).
+This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources with hours spent in monitoring, configuring, and operationalizing the deployments, followed by manual tuning).

-By maximizing resource consumption in environments with dedicated resources for the JVM process, the JVM has more opportunities to improve throughput and latency, or at the least, meet the resource consumption (footprint) expected by the user.
+With an increase, by default, of resource consumption in environments with dedicated resources for the JVM process, the JVM has more opportunities to improve throughput and latency, or at the least, meet the resource consumption (footprint) expected by the user.

-Currently, the default ergonomics are:
+Currently, the default ergonomics of the HotSpot JVM are:

 ### Memory Allocation